-Are you needing a taller flower for your garden or landscaping?
+Do you need a taller flower for your garden or landscaping?
 Smooth Phlox is a great option!
-Smooth Phlox stands generally between 18 and 24 inches tall, and forms into clumps which can rapidly expand in optimum conditions.
+Smooth Phlox stands between 18 and 24 inches tall and forms into clumps which can rapidly expand in optimum conditions.
 As with Sweet William, Smooth Phlox prefers a bit of sun.
 Smooth Phlox is also a great option if you want to have a flower which blooms a bit earlier in the season.

-Garden Phlox has a lovely, strong scent which is a close second to the Sweet William, but is far superior to the Sweet William simply in terms of its super-long bloom period.
+Garden Phlox has a lovely, strong scent which is a close second to the Sweet William, but is far superior to the Sweet William simply regarding its super-long bloom period.
 Garden Phlox have dozens of different-colored cultivars, which include white, blue, pink, and other varieties.
-In particular, the early-blooming Davdi's Lavender and Blue Paradise are beyond compare, and can be in bloom as late as October.
-Many individuals shy away from including Garden Phlox because of the aforementioned mildew problem.
-However, it is easy to prevent mildew using a baking soda and oil mixture.
+In particular, the early-blooming David's Lavender and Blue Paradise are beyond compare and can be in bloom as late as October.
+Many individuals shy away from including Garden Phlox because of the mildew above problem.
+However, it is easy to prevent mildew using baking soda and oil mixture.
 Combine a small amount of baking soda with oil and spray it on the plants before the mildew can gain a foothold.
-Do this regularly and your plants will be mildew-free all year!
+Do this regularly, and your plants will be mildew-free all year!
 The mixture is also organic, with no harsh chemicals.

 If you want the maximum amount of flowers, however, always opt for Moss Phlox.
 Moss Phlox blooms so abundantly that you can hardly see the greenery beneath the petals when it blooms in late spring.
-Moss Phlox requires full or partial sunlight, and is great for blocking out weeds and as a ground cover.
-Moss Phlox is also great for areas with thin soil, because its roots grow in a shallow mat.
+Moss Phlox requires full or partial sunlight and is excellent for blocking out weeds and as a ground cover.
+Moss Phlox is also great for areas with thin soil because its roots grow in a shallow mat.